 How badly off are these people?

 It's difficult to tell.
 As we've said, although it's common to refer to these figures as measuring poverty they measure income.
-And a low current income does not necessarily mean a low standard of living.
+And a low current income doesn’t necessarily mean a low standard of living.

-People can sustain higher living standards than income alone would indicate by running down their savings.
+For example, people can sustain their living standards after a fall in income if they run down their savings.
 Data on household income and spending shows that the bottom 10% of the income distribution spend in a way that suggests that they might not be in the bottom 10% of living standards.

-This makes sense; people who spend time unemployed while they move between jobs (or for other reasons are not currently working) might smooth their consumption by spending their savings.
+This makes intuitive sense; you might expect people who spend time unemployed while they move between jobs (or for other reasons are not currently working) to spend their savings.